Modifications and improvements

 - It’s harder to accelerate aggressively from a green light because first and second gear are very short

 - On the freeway I now ride in 6th gear, whereas previously I never needed more than 5th gear.
-Not really an issue though in a country where the speed limit is 100km/h.
+Not really an issue though in a country where the speed limit is usually 100km/h.

 SC Project Oval silencer installed (June 2016)